Aantrreksh/sql-query/sqlref/sql_reference.md

 Do not use the `ADD COLUMNS` option with CSV tables.
 The CSV data format identifies columns by order (not by name), so any schema change leads to a schema mismatch with existing data.

-Alternatively, you can perform schema changes by dropping and re-creating catlog tables.
+Alternatively, you can perform schema changes by dropping and re-creating catalog tables.
 It does not affect the stored data in {{site.data.keyword.cos_short}}.
-This allows you to re-execute the automatic schema detection when the underlying data is extended with new objects containing additional columns.
+This allows you to reexecute the automatic schema detection when the underlying data is extended with new objects containing more columns.
 You can also use this method to remove columns from the schema that you do not want to appear in the catalog.

-### Describe Table
+### Describe table
 {: #chapterDescribeTable}

 #### describeTable